The CAT tool for individual translators

 47. Provider represents and warrants that they at all times have and maintain a valid professional liability insurance to cover damages relating to the Services under these General Terms of Service, of an aggregate damage coverage of a minimum of 1 million USD.

-48. If Customer is hosting a memoQ server on their own premises, Customer shall be responsible to maintain an infrastructure that facilitates business continuity.
-If loss of data or functionality occurs, and Customer or Provider is not in possession of a reasonably recent backup copy, Provider’s liability is waived.
+48. If Customer is hosting a memoQ server on their own premises, Customer shall be responsible to maintain an infrastructure that facilitates busi-ness continuity.
+In this case, the responsibility of regularly creating backup copies is with Customer, because Provider lacks sufficient access to ensure this.
+If loss of data or functionality occurs, and Customer is not in possession of a reasonably recent backup copy, Provider’s liability is waived.
 If Customer uses a memoQ cloud server or a memoQ server hosted by Provider, it is Provider’s responsibility to maintain a business continuity infrastructure, as detailed in Paragraphs 49-59.

 49. Provider represents and warrants that they have and will maintain an information security system certified under ISO 27001.